 - Add in vanilla and egg and whisk to combine.

-- Add in cocoa, baking soda, salt, and stir
+- Add in cocoa, baking soda, salt, and stir in flour

 - Add in buttermilk and stir,